syntek-lang/docs/spec/grammar/syntactic/statements/for-statement.md

 # For Statement

 For statements iterate over an array and repeatedly execute a block.
+Each iteration the for loop picks the next entry in the array.

+The iterator expression must resolve to an array.

 ## Structure